AK6DN/rx02_emulator/README.md

 You will need to configure the baud rate / line ending of the monitor window before you can see output and type input.

-In the lower right, select the baud rate `250000 baud` (highest possible) that the Arduino supports over USB.
+In the lower right of the window, select the maximum baud rate `250000 baud` (Arduino IDE 1.8.1 or earlier) or `2000000 baud` (Arduino IDE 1.8.2 or later) that the Arduino supports over USB.
 This minimizes the impact of the debug output window on performance, and the emulator software selects this rate by default.
+As of emulator code v1.8, the default baud rate is 250Kb for Arduino IDE 1.8.1 or earlier, and 2Mb for Arduino IDE 1.8.2 or later.

 In the lower right, select `Carriage Return` line ending, so when you type in the text box at the top of the window, and then click `SEND` a `CR` character will be appended to the end of the string.